-Making the bed should be your first priority—it's a simple chore that actually makes your whole house look a lot tidier in general.
+Making the bed should be your priority—it's a simple chore that makes your whole house look a lot tidier in general.
 Next, make sure that any clothes on the floor make their way into a laundry hamper.

-Clear off any kitchen items (glasses, coffee cups) and be sure that they are in the dishwasher or hand-cleaned and put away.
+Clear off any kitchen items (glasses and coffee cups) and be sure that they are in the dishwasher or hand-cleaned and put away.
 The bedroom typically doesn't need a deep clean like the kitchen and bathroom, so this room should only take you a few minutes.

 Once all of the dirty dishes in the apartment are in the kitchen, make sure that they are cleaned or at least stacked in the dishwasher and out of sight.
 A dirty kitchen is a tell-tale indicator of a messy renter.
 It's also a good idea to toss a lemon peel in the garbage disposal and run it to eliminate any less-than-fragrant aromas that might have made their way to your sink.

 Next up, grab some disinfectant wipes or paper towels and an all-purpose spray and wipe down the counters and your kitchen table.
 This is especially critical if you're cleaning up before a get-together, as guests typically like to hang out in the kitchen with the host.
 The kitchen table is also known for picking up a lot of clutter, so make sure that everything is put in its proper place.